SuperDARNCanada/borealis/docs/source/setup_software.rst

    #.
 Find out which tty device is physically connected to your PPS signal.
 It may not be ttyS0,
       especially if you have a PCIe expansion card.
 It may be ttyS1, ttyS2, ttyS3 or higher.
-To do this, search the system log for 'tty' (either ``dmesg`` or the ``syslog``).
+To do this, run the following command: ``sudo dmesg | grep -i tty``, or search the system log for 'tty'.
 An example output with a PCIe expansion card is below.
 The output shows the first two (ttyS0 and ttyS1) built-in to the motherboard chipset are not accessible on this x299 PRO from MSI.
-The next two (ttyS4 and ttyS5) are located on the XR17V35X chip which is located on the Rosewill card:
+The next two (ttyS4
+      and ttyS5) are located on the XR17V35X chip which is located on the Rosewill card:

         .. code-block:: text